TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

 Back to iteration!
 When this passes, we know we have a class that extends an exception.

 Do you know what we need to do now?
 You're right, **we have to check the name of it**.
-We can use another helper method just with different direction: `getPrevMeaningfulToken()`.
+We can use another helper method: `getPrevMeaningfulToken()`.

 ```php
 public function fix(SplFileInfo $file, Tokens $tokens): void